aws/aws-rfdk/packages/aws-rfdk/lib/deadline/README.md

 When [Deadline Secrets Management](https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/manual/secrets-management/deadline-secrets-management.html) is enabled on the `Repository` construct, the `RenderQueue` will automatically configure itself as a [Server role](https://docs.thinkboxsoftware.com/products/deadline/10.1/1_User%20Manual/manual/secrets-management/deadline-secrets-management.html#assigned-roles) in Deadline Secrets Management.

-TODO: Add more details about auto-registration rules and how to use them (also in dev guide)

 For more information on using Deadline Secrets Management in RFDK, please see the [RFDK Developer Guide](https://docs.aws.amazon.com/rfdk/latest/guide/deadline-secrets-management-rfdk.html).